sunnyvalechha/Terraform/README.md

 Note:
 * At the time of command "terraform init" notification appear that no config file found than check your location, create a folder, create a .tf file than go inside a folder than run commnand.

-* Every region has different ami id of same image os Os.
+* Every region has different ami id of same image of Os.
 Example us-east-1 Suse Linux has different Ami Id than us-east-2.
 So you have to change in script also.

 You can use multiple providers in one single terraform project.
 For example,